 The maximum time of enrollment is set by the Food Science Graduate Program as five years for the M.S. degree and eight years for Ph.D.
-However, the department and the Major Professor may restrict supporting funds for assistantships to a total of two years for the M.S. degree and three additional years for Ph.D. (five years in total if bypassing M.S.), starting from the B.S. degree.
+However, the department and the Major Professor may restrict supporting funds for assistantships to a shorter period.
 Assistantship funds after the maximum timeframe allowed must be discussed with the Major Professor.
 Any extension of the graduate study beyond the stipulated time set forth (5 years for MS and 8 years for Ph.D.) requires approval from the Food Science Graduate Program.
 Without such approval, the student may be terminated from the program.